 Cloud Computing Certifications

 Earning cloud computer certifications will increase your value as a professional.
 Cloud certifications show employers that you are knowledgeable and skilled in specific areas of your job.
 They also make you stand out as these credentials are well-respected in the industry.
 Google, Microsoft, Amazon, and other big names in the industry have certification programs.

 Google Certified Professional Cloud Architect

-The Professional Cloud Architect certification is designed to test your skills and knowledge when it comes to using Google Cloud technologies in the enterprise.
+The Google Professional Cloud Architect Certification is designed to test your skills and knowledge when it comes to using Google Cloud technologies in the enterprise.
 It validates your ability to design, develop, and manage scalable and secure cloud-based business solutions.

 The CompTIA Cloud+ certification proves that you have the knowledge and skills necessary to maintain and improve cloud infrastructure services.
-You’ll be tested on things like cloud resource management, system maintenance, security, and troubleshooting.
+You’ll be tested on topics such as cloud resource management, system maintenance, security, and troubleshooting.
 To sit for the test, you’ll need at least two to three years of experience.